jason8098/bday-card/README.md

 - Easily customizable and can be implemented anywhere.
 - Lightweight: Can be run on almost every mobile devices.
 - Simple, but touching...: trust me, I kinda confessed my ex girl with this ;)
+- Fully compatible with HTML. (various styles like Bold, Italic, Color etc can be applied)

 # Demo Link
 You have to turn the mobile view mode in Dev tools to view this in Desktop